python4astronomers/python4astronomers/source/core/ipython.rst

 So far we typed ``print x`` to look at the value of ``x``.
 However, most of the time for interactive analysis it is faster and better to simply type ``x`` (or whatever the object name) followed by <Return>.
-This returns the "representation" of the object which is often a cleaner and more informative than the "string" version that gets returned with ``print``.
-In many cases the "representation" of an object the same as Python code to create that object.
+This returns the "representation" of the object, which is often a cleaner and more informative than the "string" version that gets returned with ``print``.
+In many cases the "representation" of an object is the same as the Python code used to create that object.

 Try::